CATEGORIES & PRIZES

 |Queen of the Volcano||For the best female climbing team|

-There will be a presentation ceremony for the 3 highest placed teams in each stage, GC leaders, the Buffalo and U25 prize leaders shortly after they have finished each stage where GC leaders, Buffalo leaders and U25 leaders will receive their Official Leyenda Leaders jersey.
+There will be a presentation ceremony for the 3 highest placed teams in each stage and GC leaders shortly after they have finished each stage where GC leaders will receive their Official Leyenda Leaders jersey.
 There will also be an additional presentation during dinner for all the racers to see.
-The overall winners of each category, the Buffalo and U25 prize will receive an Official Leyenda trophy and their prizes at the ceremony after stage 6.
+The overall winners of each category will receive an Official Leyenda trophy and their prizes at the ceremony after stage 6.

 UCI MALE ELITE & UCI FEMALE ELITE: UCI ELITE LICENSED TEAMS